K12Dynamics/D3/docs/features/data-explorer.md

 ![Send To Menu](img/explorer-send-to.png)

-* **Printer**: Allows the user to print the current exploration in its entirety with all steps and resulting charts.
+* **Printer**: Allows the user to print on-screen the visual representation of the current exploration.
 The user is presented with the Print dialogue box to select the printer.

-* **Email**: Allows the user to email the current exploration in its entirety with all steps and resulting charts.
-This invokes a dialogue box that asks the user to enter one or more email addresses, a subject line, and a message.
-Upon clicking Submit, the email is sent with the selected exploration as a jpg attachment.
+* **Email**: Allows the user to email the current exploration.
+This invokes a dialog box that asks the user to enter one or more email addresses, a subject line, and an optional message.
+The type of attachment defaults to an image, but can be changed to a PDF or an Excel spreadsheet.
+Upon clicking Submit, the email is sent with the selected exploration attached in the selected format.
+Note that the image and PDF options will attach a visual representation of the exploration, whereas the Excel option attaches the information as tabular data.

-* **Save as image**: Allows the user to save the current exploration as a jpg image to any drive attached to the user’s local device.
-The image can later be inserted in documents as needed for internal or external district/campus communications.
+* **Save as image**: Allows the user to save the current exploration as an image.
+The file is downloaded as "Data Exploration.png".
+This format is most useful when the image needs to be inserted in documents.

 * **Save as PDF**: Allows the user to save the current exploration as a PDF document.
-The user is presented with the Save as dialogue box where the user can select the name of the desired PDF file as well as the drive and folder where to save the PDF file.

-* **Export to Excel**: Allows the user to export the data for the current exploration in its entirety with all steps and resulting charts to Excel.
-The data is saved into the first tab within the Excel file.
-When the user selects Export to Excel, an Excel file is created with a generic name and is downloaded to the local device’s Downloads folder.
-You can navigate to the file and open it or use browser to view it.
+The file is downloaded as "Data Exploration.pdf".

+* **Export to Excel**: Selecting this option will present the choice of exporting the entire exploration or just the currently selected level.
+After choosing the applicable option, the Excel file is saved.

 *  **Get link**: Provides a URL link that can be saved or shared with other authorized users.
-When an authorized user clicks on the link, the user is navigated directly to the exploration automatically.
+When an authorized user clicks on the link, the user is navigated to the exploration automatically.

 ```eval_rst
 .. note::